CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module8.md

 Management does the following:

 - Collect summary and statistics on the case (time to detect, time to contain, time to resolve, and time to close).

+## WMS Products

+Many SOC WMS (or SOAR) products and vendors focus on providing specific functionalities around automating workflows for the SOC.
+SOC WMS (or SOAR) vendors include the following:

+- Cisco SecureX
+- Cisco CloudCenter Action Orchestrator (simplifies workflow creation using a drag and drop workflow designer)
+- CyberSponse
+- IBM Resilient Systems
+- Proofpoint Threat Response
+- Swimlane

+Orchestration and automation can help a SOC analyst to operate more efficiently.